Interview with Kyle Warwick | Unique Tattoo Style | UK 02/02/2022

 Q: What's more fun to do, tattoos or graffiti?

 A: It depends, but generally graffiti is way more fun.
-Graffiti is pure freedom, you move at your own pace and it is a full body craft - it comes through your feet and legs and to your wrist in swift movements.
+Graffiti is pure freedom, you move at your own pace and it is a full body craft.
+It comes through your feet and legs and to your wrist in swift movements.
 Small tattoos can be just as fun with heavy linework and whipshading but generally large tattoos are a labour, a labour of love.

 Q: Are you an indipended graffiti artist or do you have a crew?